Skip to main content

 Students for the Exploration and Development of Space (SEDS)

-SEDS is a national student organization that advocates for space exploration and development.
-We engage members with engineering challenges and competitions, space policy, and networking within the industry.
-We want to empower students to learn about space and engineer the solutions to reach it, too.
-Our work includes competitive space exploration-based team projects, rocket design and building, and research into solutions for spacefaring challenges.
+SEDS is a local chapter, facilitating entry-level aerospace engineering research & projects for younger undergraduate engineers and students from other departments.
+Our team advocates for space exploration and development, and we engage members with engineering challenges and competitions, space policy, and networking within the industry.
+We empower students to learn more about space and engineer the solutions to reach it.
+Our work includes competitive space exploration-based team projects, rocket designing and building, and researching into solutions for spacefaring challenges.

 Application required: no